3and4/Leither/doc/MiMei-en.md

 Database was designed to manage complicated data structure.
 A database is a closed space of datasets and their relationships.
 Shortcomings: Data stored in closed space with little liquidity, value not maximized.
 #### 2.4 HTML -- connections of data over network
-WWW regulates relationships of data cross machines over a network.
+WWW regulates connections of data cross machines over a network.
 The inter-connection of data cross network breaks the physical limits of data storage on mainframe.
 With the birth of internet, information explosion ensued and gateway sites flourished.
 Shortcomings: connections based on linkage is vulnerable.
 #### 2.5 Google -- Search Engine
 Information explosion creates the request for search engine.
 By adding tags to data, Google provides content search service by keywords.